 SECRETARY'S AWARD FOR EXCELLENCE IN SUSTAINABILITY

-The Secretary’s Award for Excellence in Sustainability Competition recognizes the outstanding achievements in sustainability for California museum projects in two areas: public education, or internal operations projects.
+The Secretary’s Award for Excellence in Sustainability Competition recognizes the outstanding achievements in sustainability for California museum projects in two areas: public education or internal operations.
 The competition is the joint project of the sponsors, the California Association of Museums (CAM) and the California Natural Resources Agency.
+We are now accepting submissions for the 2019 Secretary's Award for Excellence in Sustainability, with a deadline of Friday, May 17th.
 We look forward to recognizing projects whose impact on sustainability serve as models for the field.

 All types of museums are invited to submit entry forms, including zoos, aquariums, science centers, children’s museums, botanical gardens, and historical societies.
 Each museum that enters must be located in California and be a legally organized nonprofit organization or government entity.
 Foundations, friends groups, or services organizations that collaborate with multiple museums to administer the program are also eligible.
 Museums of all sizes are encouraged to apply.
-The Secretary’s Award for Excellence in Sustainability is designed to recognize a wide spectrum of impact by the museum community.
+The Secretary’s Award for Excellence in Sustainability is designed to recognize a wide spectrum of the museum community's impact on sustainability and green initiatives.

-Projects can fall into one of two sustainability concept categories; public education, or internal operations, that were conducted between January 1, 2017
+Projects can fall into one of two sustainability concept categories: public education or internal operations.
+The 2019 Secretary's Award for Excellence in Sustainability will award projects that were conducted between January 1, 2018 and December 31, 2018.
+The entry submission deadline is Friday, May 17, 2019.

 No entry fee is required.
 CAM membership is encouraged, but not required.